tunaingot/SMFPlayer-Desktop-Support-Page/README.en.md

 This application reads SMF (Standard MIDI File) and sends MIDI data to MIDI devices connected to your Mac.

 ## Features
-1. MIDI data is copied to the storage area used by the application for processing, so the original data is never edited or deleted.
-2. Displays performance information graphically on the keyboard display.
+1. Displays performance information graphically on the keyboard display.
-3. You can create a playlist featuring your favorites.
+2. You can create a playlist featuring your favorites.
-4. You can play SMF files inside ZIP files.
+3. You can play SMF file inside ZIP file.
+4. You can view document inside ZIP file.
+5. You can enter the song title without changing the file name.

 ### Support for ZIP files
 Starting with version 3.0.0, you can now play SMF files contained within ZIP files.